 The DC power supply input is the electrical supply to the board.
-The recommended input voltage is 9V DC.
+The recommended input voltage is 9V DC with 2A rating.
 Any voltage greater than 12V applied to this input may require adding heatsink to regulator, otherwise it may overheat.